 Hardware and software requirements for the Splunk Add-on for AWS

-To install and configure the Splunk Add-on for Amazon Web Services (AWS), you must be a member of the
+To install and configure the Splunk Add-on for Amazon Web Services (AWS), you must have admin or sc_admin role permissions.

 AWS account prerequisites

-In order to set up your AWS configuration to work with your Splunk Platform deployment, make sure you have the following AWS account privileges:
+To set up your AWS configuration to work with your Splunk platform instance, make sure you have the following AWS account privileges:

 - A valid AWS account with permissions to configure the AWS services that provide your data.

-- Permission to create IAM roles and users.
-This lets you set up accounts or EC2 IAM roles with the ability to collect data from your AWS services.
+- Permission to create Identity and Access Management (IAM) roles and users.
+This lets you set up AWS account IAM roles or Amazon Elastic Compute Cloud (EC2) IAM roles to collect data from your AWS services.

 AWS region limitations

-In the AWS China region, the add-on only supports the services that AWS supports in that region.
-The AWS China region does not support Config Rules, Inspector, CloudWatch Logs, or CloudFront services.
-It does not offer CloudWatch metrics for ELB logs.
-For an up-to-date list of what products and services are supported in this region, see the AWS Products page.
+In the AWS China region, the add-on supports only the services that AWS supports in that region.
+For an up-to-date list of what products and services are supported in this region, see https://www.amazonaws.cn/en/products/.

 Network configuration requirements